 Westerly's Wildcat after-school enrichment program is offered during all active school days throughout the academic year.
-The program begins immediately after school and runs until 6:00 p.m.
+The program begins immediately after school and runs until 6:00pm.
 All students attending will have the opportunity for homework assistance and recreational enrichment.
-Students staying after 4:00 p.m. will also be provided with a snack.
+All students are also provided with a snack and refreshment.
 Multiple payment options are available and information can be accessed on the Westerly website Parents/Key Policies & Forms.

-Any student who remains on campus unaccompanied after 3:15pm will be escorted to Wildcat.
+Any student who remains on campus unaccompanied 15 minutes after their class dismissal will be escorted to Wildcat.
 Students are not permitted to wait in the main office or meet parents/guardians in the parking lot.
 Other after school fee-based programs are available each trimester.